How Much Does a Home Fire Sprinkler System Cost in 2025?

 Fire Blankets

-You can get a highly-resistant fire blanket for $10 to $100.
+A highly resistant fire blanket costs $10 to $100.
 Most nonflammable blankets withstand temperatures of up to 900 degrees and can even extinguish small fires.
-They typically last seven years and, unlike a smoke detector or extinguisher, won’t need any upkeep.
+Unlike a smoke detector or extinguisher, they typically last seven years and won’t need any upkeep.

-• Heat sensors detect smoke and sudden temperature spikes.
-If adding a heat sensor to your home’s fire alarm systems, you may have to pay for a monthly monitoring service.
+Heat sensors detect smoke and sudden temperature spikes.
+Installation costs range from $60 to $100 per sensor.
+If you add a heat sensor to your home’s fire alarm systems, you may also have to pay for a monthly monitoring service.

-• Carbon monoxide detectors alert household members when there is an unsafe amount of CO in the home—a colorless, odorless, and poisonous gas.
-You should consider replacing your monitor every five to seven years.
+Carbon monoxide detectors alert household members when an unsafe amount of CO—a colorless, odorless, and poisonous gas—is present in the home.
+Installing a carbon monoxide alarm ranges from $15 to $150.
+You’ll need to replace your monitor every five to seven years.

 FAQs